Stock futures fall ahead of key inflation report

 All eyes will be on the April consumer price index Wednesday morning as markets continue to reel amid worries about inflation.

 The Bureau of Labor Statistics is expected to say the CPI rose 0.2% month-over-month in April, below February’s 0.6% spike.
 On a year-over-year basis watch for prices to jump 3.6%.
 That would be the fastest growth in almost a decade and up a full percentage point from March’s 2.6% rise.
-If you factor out volatile food and energy costs, the core consumer price index likely rose 0.3% last month and is expected to increase 2.3% annually:
+If you factor out volatile food and energy costs, the core consumer price index likely rose 0.3% last month and is expected to increase 2.3% annually.

 JOB OPENINGS SURGE TO RECORD 8.1M, BUT BUSINESSES STRUGGLING TO HIRE WORKERS